konfig-dev/konfig-demo-docs/demos/demo.md

 # Demo: User API

-This runs through a sequence of read and write operations on a User API.
+This demo runs through a sequence of read and write operations on a fake User API.

 ### 1) List users